Swedish Institute at Athens: Berbati Valley, Argolis (1935–1938, 1953, 1959, 1988–1990, 1994–1995, 1997, 1999)

 Swedish archaeologists have been conducting field work in the Berbati Valley since the 1930s.
 More recent investigations have also come to include valleys Limnes and Miyio, located east of Berbati.
 Archaeological excavations in the area were initiated in 1934, when Axel W. Person, Gösta Säflund, and Erik J. Holmberg travelled the area in search of potential sites for excavations.
 The Mastos hilltop, located in the southwest of the Berbati Valley, appeared to be the most promising location.
 Excavations in the following years included explored a tholos grave and the work continued until 1938.
 Because of World War II, excavations were then interrupted until the 1950s.
 During 1953 and 1959 field work in the area was conducted by Åke Åkerström.
 From 1988 Berit Wells directed the field work, including the Berbati Valley Project which was initiated in 1994.
 The aim of the project was to study agricultural economics in the area.
 In 1999, the work in the Berbati Valley came to an end after an extensive survey.

 Asea Valley, Arcadia (1936–1938, 1994–1996, 1997, 2000)

 The city state of Asea was located in the Asea Valley during the 6th–4th centuries BC, between ancient Tegea and Megalopolis in the central Peloponnese.
 The location was favorable, since it situated the city on the main route between Argolis and Corinth, in the east, and Olympia, in the west.
 Erik J. Holmberg conducted the earliest excavations on the acropolis situated on the Paleokastro hill in 1936–1938.
 Archaeological remains from the Neolithic, Bronze Age, and Hellenistic period were discovered.
-Field work at Asea was resumed with The Asea Valley Survey between 1994–1996 under the direction of Jeanette Forsén.
+Field work at Asea was resumed with The Asea Valley Survey between 1994 and 1996 under the direction of Jeanette Forsén.
 Further geophysical surveys were conducted around the Palaeokastro hill 2001–2012.